francescogerardomarra/its/modulo27/26_xml.md

 ### 8.1 Introduction to XML Parsers
 - **Definition and Role of Parsers**: An XML parser is a software component that reads and interprets XML documents, allowing programs to access and manipulate the data within them.
 Parsers convert XML data into a structure that can be easily processed, such as a tree, list, or stream.
 - **Why XML Parsers Are Needed**: XML parsers are essential because XML is a markup language designed for data storage and transport.
-To process XML files programmatically (e.g., extract data or validate structure), an XML parser is required.
+To process XML files programmatically (e.g. extract data or validate structure), an XML parser is required.

 ### 8.2 Types of XML Parsers
 - **DOM (Document Object Model) Parser**: